Abdul-Mustafa/my-dart-quetion/README.md

 10. What are generic classes?
 11. What is interface in dart?
 12. What are Getters and Setters?
+### Mixins
-13. What is mixin in dart?
+14. What are mixins in dart?
+15. Can mixins declare constructors?
-14. How are mixins distinct from classes?
+16. How are mixins distinct from classes?
 ## Keywords(assert,)
 1. Why we use assert keyword?